Bhawna-ux/FMCG-Net-Revenue-Management-Analysis/README.md

 ### Questions
-1. Why the data of 2023 has not shown in Growth section Because it consist only first 3 months data.
+1. Why the data of 2023 has not shown in Growth section<br>
+   Because it consist only first 3 months data.